Airfield ZELJAVA

 They were placed here 1995. , and have gone by the end of 2004.

-SFOR is 2003 renamed in EUFOR, and Canadians are also the part of these forces...according this information about EUFOR, there was 40 members.
+SFOR is 2003 renamed in EUFOR, and Canadians were also part of these forces.

 Canadian Army mission in Bosnia and Herzegovina were called "Operation Palladium" (December 1995–December 2004).